YSOM kids travel throughout Peru's jungle and Andes Mountains for six weeks each Summer doing evangelistic outreach

 14. What personal items can be found in Peru?

 Peru has large supermarkets where you can find just about everything you will need.
 There are a variety of shampoos, deodorants, tooth pastes, and hygiene products available in nearby stores (though sometimes inferior quality to those found in the States).
 Be sure to pack extra items, such as lotions, shampoos and hair products that you are accustomed to buying in the States, as they may not be found here, or might be very expensive.

 15. Should I bring my laptop computer?

 You may.
-However, there are computers on campus that you may use for communicating with your family and friends.
 Because we travel so much during YSOM most of the time there will not be any need for it and there is a risk of it being destroyed or stolen.
 If you decide to bring it, you do so at your own risk, as cameras and computers are targeted by thieves.
-Note that Peruvian customs allow tourists to bring one lap-top and one camera into the country.
+Note that Peruvian customs allow tourists to bring one laptop and one camera into the country.
 Don't forget to bring a USB device!

 16. What about electricity differences?

 Peru’s electrical network is established on 220 voltage, rather than the 110 voltage used in the United States.
 Great care must be taken, therefore, as many electronic devices will get ruined if they get plugged in to 220 outlets.
 Most laptops, iPads and cameras allow both 110 and 220 electrical currency.
 Hairdryers and straighteners from the U.S. usually do not work here.